oschre7741/LOZ_Shooter/README.md

 # LOZ Shooter Game
-Hyrule has been taken over by the evil Ganondorf.
+Hyrule has been taken over by the evil Ganondorf!
 You are the chosen hero and must save Hyrule by finding the Triforce.
-Shoot the Keese to win the Triforce and save Hyrule from Ganondorf's evil reign.
+Shoot the Keese with your magiuc fairy bow to win the Triforce and save Hyrule from Ganondorf's evil reign.

 ## How to Play:
+Startscreen:

 ![alt text][startscreen]

 [startscreen]: https://raw.githubusercontent.com/oschre7741/LOZ_Shooter/master/space-war/images/startscreen.png "Startscreen Title Text 1"